doc-jones/GCP-nightly-setup/README.md

 The addition of curses allows QEMU to open in a terminal instead of needing to launch a new window.
 Now you can use `cargo test` at the command line.
 If all is well, then you see `Hello, World` displayed in the terminal.
 Here's what it looks like.

 ![Qemu Hello World](https://user-images.githubusercontent.com/37349558/107153969-5206d380-693e-11eb-960a-90c2ad32ebff.png)

+### Special Thanks

+Thank you, Tom Tarpey https://github.com/decagondev for all the help with solving the sticky parts.